NVISIA/cockroachdb-docker-ee/README.md

 # Distributed SQL for Microservices with Kubernetes
 ## Demo repo for Chicago Microservices Meetup with CockroachDB

-## Demo topics 1 - Instal without an persistent volume autoprovisioner
+## Demo topics 1 - Install without an persistent volume autoprovisioner

 ### Attempt to install using a Helm Chart